Coaching & Technical Staff

 Real Salt Lake Head Coach Jason Kreis traded in his record-setting boots and captain’s armband on May 3, 2007 to become the organization’s second head coach, overhauling a previously moribund locker room to become just two seasons later the youngest Cup-winning coach in MLS history, guiding RSL to the title in 2009.
 Under his watch, RSL has also advanced to three of the last four Conference Finals, become the first American side to win a CONCACAF Champions League group and the first U.S. team to advance to the CCL Finals.

-Kreis – who retired as Major League Soccer’s all-time leading scorer with 108 career goals on that fateful early May day in 2007 – was honored by the club last Summer in a special Independence Day ceremony following its come-from-behind, short-handed 3-3 draw against the New England Revolution at Rio Tinto Stadium, as the organization retired the iconic jersey #9 worn by the Omaha, Neb., native as a player for the Claret-and-Cobalt from 2005-07.
+Kreis – who retired as Major League Soccer’s all-time leading scorer with 108 career goals on that fateful early May day in 2007 – was honored by the club in the summer of 2011 in a special Independence Day ceremony following its come-from-behind, short-handed 3-3 draw against the New England Revolution at Rio Tinto Stadium, as the organization retired the iconic jersey #9 worn by the Omaha, Neb., native as a player for the Claret-and-Cobalt from 2005-07.

 “As I’ve said many times in the nearly seven years since he became the face of our franchise, Jason continues to fit the profile of every great leader I have worked with throughout my career,” said RSL Founder Dave Checketts.
 “Not only is he one of the best young coaches in MLS, he’s one of the best – period.
 We are thrilled not just for what he has done to revive, solidify and inspire the RSL family, but to have him continue to blaze new trails for the sport in our community for a very long time.”